- Which band should I join?

 How can I share my feedback?

 The band leaders and clinicians appreciate feedback provided by our ONHB members.
-If you prefer, you can also speak to your band’s representative on the Steering Committee (the band rep is selected by the band for a two-year term).
+If you prefer, you can also speak to your band’s representative on the Advisory Committee (the band rep is selected by the band for a two-year term).
 We also run a survey for all members in the spring to help us fine-tune our program.
 All comments are carefully considered, and many great suggestions have been implemented.